 - You have received medical attention for your injuries.

-There are many different types of accidents that can happen in a public place.
 Let’s take a look at some examples of common accidents in public places below…

 - Supermarket accidents – We have helped many people to secure compensation after being involved in a supermarket accident.
 There are stringent regulations in place regarding health and safety in supermarkets.
 If these standards have not been upheld, you can make a claim.
 Some examples of this include injuries due to falling objects, broken glass, or injuries because wet floor signs have not been put up as they should after a spillage.
 All supermarkets should have public liability insurance in place to cover such incidents.